Helping Seniors Drive Safer & Longer

 A refresher course also may save you money.
 In Rhode Island, you become eligible for insurance discounts after completing certified driving courses such as AAA's Driver Improvement Program.

 This information was extracted from Meeting the Challenge, one of AAA's Straight Talk for Mature Drivers brochure series.
-For more information on this topic, please contact your local AAA Southern New England office.
+For more information on this topic, please contact your local AAA.

 Buying a Vehicle